-Each episode begins with a translation in which students learn the important task that they must accomplish in order to be successful in the adventure.
-The translations are messages given either by the gods or by ghosts.
+Each episode begins with a message in Latin in which students learn the important task that they must accomplish in order to be successful in the adventure.
+The messages are given either by the gods or by ghosts.
 It is not necessary to do the translation to play the RPG.
 If you prefer, you can impart the message in English.

 RPG #1: Escape from the City: This adventure most closely follows Book II of the Aeneid, specifically the part where Aeneas describes his last night in Troy.
 In this adventure, students will have many encounters similar to Aeneas.
 They will meet Hector's ghost (whose message in Latin they must translate).
 They will witness Pyrrhus' encounter with Priam, run into a group of Trojan fighters dressed as Greeks and of course, Helen.
 At the end of the adventure, Jupiter will draw the veil from their eyes and show the players how the gods are actively destroying Troy.
 I designed this adventure to give students' the sense of the conflict Aeneas feels between fighting to save his country and fleeing.
 It is, like all of the RPG episodes , not a carbon copy of Aeneas' experience but there are many parallels.